tonghuikang/blog/_posts/2022-10-17-resume-advice.md

-#### How should I include methodologies (Agile, Scrum) used?
+#### How should I include methodologies (Agile, Scrum) and tools used?

 I would like you to consider this [article](https://blog.pragmaticengineer.com/project-management-at-big-tech/) on the absence of named methodologies in Big Tech.
 Therefore, I suggest not mentioning these methodologies in the bullet points.

-Some resumes write they work with trunk-based development, or enumerate the tools that they used, for example
-- TBC

-I do not think this bullet point feature any of your accomplishments.
+Similarly, documenting the tools you use does not help to show the impact you have made in the company, for example
+- Used GitLab for version control and JIRA for task tracking.

-My guess of the motivation behind these bullet points is to suggest a methodology fit between the candidate and the company.
+My guess of the motivation behind these bullet points is to suggest some fit between the candidate and the company.
+A good company should look beyond the tools when accessing skills and culture fit.
+The company should also have an effective onboarding process to get the new hire familiar with the current tools.